wensug/personal-notes/README.md

 # Key Features to be added
     •	User Login
-    •	Send email to the users with the notes by week.
+    •	Send a copy of the note to the user by email
+    •	Connect with the Google Calender
     •	Deploy to Heroku or GitHub Pages